-The aim for MSC students is to enrol in courses that best suits their interests, abilities, commitment and future pathways.
-Year 11 students enrol, and remain enrolled in, six courses (6), or course equivalents.
+The aim for MSC students is to enrol in courses that best suit their interests, abilities, commitment and future pathways.
+Year 11 students enrol, and remain enrolled in six(6) courses, or course equivalents.
 Selecting the right courses is crucial for students' academic success and future pathways.